> the year is 2025

 > read innovator’s dilemma

-> /claude write a salesforce clone, but with a right hand side chat
+> /claude write a salesforce clone with chat

-> wait… how do these execs already know what RAG means?
+> wait… how do these execs already know RAG?

-> find a banker, do mum test, get pilot
+> find a banker, do the mum test, get pilot

 option 1: go to the party

-> sorry, I don’t have any dru- oh, you want ‘training data’?
+> no, I don’t have dru— oh, you want training data?

 > I’VE GOT IT